 And he takes my advice…..by going to his room and drawing a huge pile of pancakes on the pad, which materialize before him.
 And by ‘huge pile’ I mean he stockpiles his room nearly to the ceiling with pancakes and he chows them all down….without syrup or butter.
 I know that would be messy, but without syrup or butter, you might as well be eating mattress foam.

 He gets a huge gut because of this, and, continuity honored, his gut stays this way for the entirety of the episode.
 However, he completely fails a fitness test at school because of it.
 Why the hell would you draw a room full of pancakes to eat when you have a fitness test that day?
-Huge gut and cartoonish appetite aside, eating even a regular helping of pancakes before strenuous exercise would make me feel like garbage.
+Huge gut and cartoonish appetite aside, eating even a regular helping of pancakes before strenuous exercise would make anyone feel like garbage.

 He got the worst grades on the test in school history, so he’s sent to a fitness camp to bulk up and pass.
-He exercises a little and gets so fed up with the whole thing that he draws a hot air balloon to escape, but drew it with a nearly empty fuel gauge and crashes…..Yeah, don’t ask me why he did that.
+He exercises a little, and gets so fed up with the whole thing that he draws a hot air balloon to escape, but drew it with a nearly empty fuel gauge and crashes…..Yeah, don’t ask me why he did that.
 He brings it up (“I had to draw it with a FULL fuel gauge?!”) but it still makes no sense (Why would you draw it with an empty gauge to begin with?….or a fuel gauge at all?).
 Anyway, he makes it home and obviously gets found out because his crazy camp counselor instantly finds he’s escaped, goes straight to his house, searches it and finds Zeke.

 That was a pointless waste of time because of stupid, by the way.
 Of course they’d find out and call his parents.
 Of course they’d look for him.
 Of course the first place they’d look is his house.
 Maybe they wouldn’t practically break in and search without asking permission, but they wouldn’t just leave him be.
 And he knows this camp is necessary to get him a passing grade, so he should know escaping is pointless.
 If he were smart, he’d draw a way to make the camp or test easy as hell to pass.
 Hell, he has reality altering powers, just draw a test with an A grade on it.

-Also, just to get this plot hole/annoyance out of the way, Zeke’s father, despite hearing that Zeke has to fitness camp to pass his test, for some reason thinks it’s ridiculous that Zeke would be a camper at a fitness camp and that him, being an artist, must be at an art camp.
+Also, just to get this plot hole/annoyance out of the way, Zeke’s father, despite hearing that Zeke has to go to fitness camp to pass his test, for some reason thinks it’s ridiculous that Zeke would be a camper at a fitness camp and that him, being an artist, must be at an art camp.
 Even after telling him that and being found at the house, escaping from the fitness camp, Zeke exclaims later that his dad still thinks he’s at art camp…..Is his dad an idiot or is this very poorly written?
 I can’t tell.

 Zeke recruits his best friend, Jay, in the middle of the night to help him pass his test.
-He claims he can’t just draw himself before he ate all those pancakes,because going back, deleting and erasing always goes horribly wrong.
+He claims he can’t just draw himself before he ate all those pancakes because going back, deleting and erasing always goes horribly wrong.
 We just have to take his word for it, but uh…..just draw yourself in a fit way you’ve never been.
 That way it’s an alteration not a redo or a deletion.
 It’s not that hard.

 When he gets his pad back, he thinks of the perfect solution.
 He draws them at Art Camp, which alters reality….somehow, to making everything an art test and art challenges, which Zeke excels at.